EyYoTony/AssignmentSNA/README.md

 As you can see there is a limit in the query, this is because there were too many edges and vertices to be able to view them all without the webapp breaking.

 Also these edges are meant to be undirected, but Neo4j only has directed edges.
-The dataset that I have created has already been formatted to be used in an undirected graph.
+So I had to go back to Deliverable 1 and create a new `finalData.txt` which each edge has a reversed edge to simulate an undirected graph.

 ### How to recreate the database/graph